kristinixon/pdfbatchmerge/README.md

 # pdfbatchmerge

 Goal:  Merge pdf's that start with the same site name (e.g. "site00123_1.pdf", "site00123_2.pdf", "site00123_3.pdf") and output using the site name (e.g. "site00123.pdf").
 All site pdf's are located in a single folder.
+The naming scheme is "siteXXXXX.pdf".

 Steps:\
 Identify unique site names in folder (append to a list?)\